Written By: SafeHome.org Team | Updated: October 20, 2020

 Before you leave, check that everything in your home is in working condition.
 This includes your locks, security cameras, alarms, and doors.
-Prior to leaving, you should also do the following to ensure that you have a relaxing vacation and come back to a safe home.
-It is also a good idea to have some home security cameras or even a doorbell camera so you can keep an eye on things while you are away.
+If you don’t already have an alarm or security system, now is a good time to get some home security cameras or even a video doorbell camera so you can keep an eye on things while you are away.

 “While You're Away” Resources:

 Looking for more ways to keep your home safe while you are on vacation?
 Consider the following resources:

 - Smarter Travel – Get some tips on how to protect yourself and your home while you are away.

 - Wikihow – How to protect your home while you're away (with pictures).

 - New York Times – Great advice to make sure you are aware of and practice these tips before you step out the door for your vacation.